pulumi/docs/content/blog/zephyrs-summer-intern-experience-with-pulumi/index.md

 Moreover, my completion of the internship could not accomplish with:

 - Chris Smith.
-Thank you for helping me to understand the concept of assuming a role and set up the credentials and domains for my CMS project.
+Thank you for helping me to understand the concept of assuming a role and seting up the credentials and domains for my CMS project.

 - Sophia Parafina.
-Thank you for proofreading my three blog posts and carefully fixed my expression errors.
+Thank you for proofreading my three blog posts and carefully fixing my expression errors.

 - Isaac Harris, Lindsay Marolich, and Jay Wampold.
 Thank you for spending time learning and trying out the CMS and sharing suggestions for improvement.

 - Zack Chase.
 Thank you for informing me about the components of Pulumi's website and trying out my CMS application.

 - Freddy Hernandez.
-Thank you for ensuring our compensation and organize various team building games, which made my life in quarantine fascinating.
+Thank you for ensuring our compensation and organizing various team building games, which made my life in quarantine fascinating.

 - Everyone at Pulumi.
 Thank you all for helping me and my fellow interns out and contribute to my wonderful internship experience!